aws-samples/eks-workshop/content/kubeflow/install.md

 draft: false
 ---

 In this chapter, we will install Kubeflow on Amazon EKS cluster.
-If you don't have an EKS cluster, please follow instructions from [getting started guide] (/prerequisites) and then launch your EKS cluster using [eksctl](/eksctl) chapter
+If you don't have an EKS cluster, please follow instructions from [getting started guide](/prerequisites) and then launch your EKS cluster using [eksctl](/eksctl) chapter

 ### Install Kubeflow on Amazon EKS

 Download 0.7 RC6 release of `kfctl`.
 This binary will allow you to install Kubeflow on Amazon EKS:

 ```
-curl --silent --location "https://github.com/kubeflow/kubeflow/releases/download/v0.7.0-rc.6/kfctl_v0.7.0-rc.5-7-gc66ebff3_linux.tar.gz" | tar xz -C /tmp
+curl --silent --location "https://github.com/kubeflow/kubeflow/releases/download/v0.7.0/kfctl_v0.7.0_linux.tar.gz" | tar xz -C /tmp
 sudo mv -v /tmp/kfctl /usr/local/bin
 ```